jack126guy/fancons-data/README.md

 * **specifier**: (String) Specifier that identifies the event within the series, often a year
 * **genre**: (String) Genre, fandom, or community that the convention appeals to
 * **status**: (String) Attendance status, one of "Attending", "Tentative", or "Not Attending"
-* **notes**: (String, optional) Additional explanatory notes, especially when the attendane status is "Tentative" or "Not Attending"
+* **notes**: (String, optional) Additional explanatory notes, especially when the attendance status is "Tentative" or "Not Attending"
 * **extra_tags**: (Array, optional) Extra status tags, as an array of arbitrary strings

 ### Tag Colors